 - The induction, training and support programme for trustees will differ according to the nature of the post and the varying needs and experience of the individual concerned.
-There are, however, some general principals outlined below which should be common to all. - The trustees should undertake an induction programme in accordance with the Induction Policy for new members of the Board of Trustees. - It is expected that the incumbent trustees will provide a good deal of practical help, advice, guidance and encouragement in all aspects of Governance and in enabling new trustees to integrate into a new situation. - Prior to taking up the appointment, the new member will be invited to visit the Academy to meet key people as appropriate. - The trust's Equality & Diversity and related policies will be appropriate to all.
+There are, however, some general principals outlined below which should be common to all. - The Trustees underake an induction programme in accordance with the Induction Policy for Trustees. - It is expected that the incumbent trustees will provide a good deal of practical help, advice, guidance and encouragement in all aspects of Governance and in enabling new trustees to integrate into a new situation. - Prior to taking up the appointment, the new member will be invited to visit the academy to meet key people as appropriate, - The trust's Equality & Diversity and related policies will be appropriate to all.